 Mastercard’s Brazilian Biometric Scan Pilot Program

-Mastercard, an established financial institution, is exploring facial recognition usage.
-The company that encourages you to celebrate life (for everything else, there’s Mastercard) rolled out a facial recognition pilot in 2022.
-Their neighborhood of choice was the urban enclave around Ibirapuera Park in São Paulo, Brazil.
-It’s a trendy neighborhood of upwardly-mobile young 20-and-30-somethings.
+Mastercard rolled out a facial recognition pilot in 2022 in the Ibirapuera Park neighborhood in São Paulo, Brazil.
+It’s a trendy neighborhood of upwardly-mobile young 20 and 30 year olds.

-The location selection for this rollout was largely due to the fact some of the pioneers of facial recognition paymentech are Brazilian natives.
+The location choice was largely due to the fact some of the pioneers of facial recognition paymentech are Brazilian natives.
 Payface, a Brazil-based biometric tech company, has been working closely with Mastercard to roll out the technology.

-A smartphone or tablet can do the scans, so no specific POS hardware is needed.
+Because, a smartphone or tablet can process biometric scans, no specific POS hardware is needed.
 For a smoother customer experience, a stand can hold the device in place at the point of sale, ready to greet smiling shoppers as they checkout.
 Integrating biometrics with loyalty offers and points can enhance the system even further.

 The average consumer used facial recognition tech to make six purchases over a three-month period.
 Of 100 participants surveyed, 90% were comfortable with the idea, and 76% liked it so much they’d recommend it to a friend.